AustinGull/html-assignment-AustinGull/README.md

 		- Scroll down to github pages
 		- Under Source click the dropdown that says None
 		- Change it to master branch Use the master branch for Github Pages
+		- If you get lost check out the documentation https://pages.github.com/